 But having said that, it’s also crucial that both spouses are having their emotional needs met too and finding ways to connect that don’t have the expectation of sex.

-So if your marriage is lacking intimacy and you’ve wondered “Can a Marriage Last Without Intimacy?”, I urge you to explore one of my newer posts that answers that very question.
+So if your marriage is lacking intimacy and you’ve wondered “Can a Marriage Last Without Intimacy (click to read my article)?”, I urge you to explore one of my newer posts that answers that very question.

-Generally speaking, damage or neglect robs us of our feelings of love.
+In a marriage, generally speaking, damage or neglect robs us of our feelings of love.
+What damages us?

 Those 4 things are: